dejanu/linux/README.md

 #Processes aka tasks

 - In a basic form Linux processes can be vizualized as a running instance of a program
-- Processes can talk to other processes using Inter process communication methods (dbus) and can share data using techniques like shared memory
+- Processes can talk to other processes using Inter process communication methods (dbus, sockets) and can share data using techniques like shared memory
 - Every process is started by a parent, except init process which is started by the linux kernel and has PID of 1